MaveMD: A functional data resource for genomic medicine

 Discuss this preprint

-Variant interpretation remains one of the most significant challenges in clinical genetics.
-Variants of uncertain significance (VUS) undermine precision medicine implementation because they have an unknown relationship to disease and cannot be used for clinical decision-making.
-While evidence from multiplexed assays of variant effect (MAVEs) and other functional assays can help classify variants, major barriers prevent routine use in clinical variant classification, including fragmentation across multiple repositories, insufficient data standards, and the need to calibrate assays clinically.
-Here we address these challenges by presenting a new interface for the MaveDB database called MaveMD (MAVEs for MeDicine) that integrates with external resources such as ClinVar and the ClinGen Allele Registry, displays clinical evidence calibrations, provides intuitive visualizations, and exports structured evidence compatible with ACMG/AMP variant classification guidelines.
-MaveMD implements automatic mapping of MaveDB datasets to the human reference genome, dramatically simplifying the clinical translation of new MAVE data.
-We also defined a new metadata model after curating 438,318 variant effect measurements from 74 MAVE datasets spanning 32 disease-associated genes, and created an interface aimed at enabling effective clinical decision-making.
-Thus, MaveMD makes MAVE data accessible and easily usable for variant classification, and will scale seamlessly with future data generation efforts to empower the use of MAVE evidence in clinical practice.
+Variants of uncertain significance (VUS) undermine genetic medicine implementation because they have an unknown relationship to disease and cannot be used for clinical decision-making.
+While evidence from multiplexed assays of variant effect (MAVEs) can help resolve VUS, major barriers prevent routine clinical use, including data fragmentation and assay calibration.
+To address these challenges, we present MaveMD (MAVEs for MeDicine), a new interface for the MaveDB database that displays clinical evidence calibrations, provides intuitive visualizations, integrates with ClinVar and ClinGen, and exports clinical evidence compatible with ACMG/AMP guidelines.
+MaveMD currently contains 476,076 variant effect measurements curated from 82 MAVE datasets spanning 39 disease-associated genes, enabling classification of 75% of ClinVar VUS and 62% of future variants in these genes.
+MaveMD is designed to support and facilitate future data generation efforts and the use of MAVE evidence in clinical practice, thereby reducing the VUS burden and improving genetic medicine outcomes.